alexa/ask-sdk-controls/doc/userGuide.md

 ### 5.4.2.
 Initiative acts

-Initiative acts "ask the user a question" or "suggest what the user can/should do next".
+Initiative acts "ask the user a question" or "suggest what the user can/should do next."
 These acts propel the dialog forward and give the user a strong sense of engagement.

-As with content acts, the initiative acts have factual semantics and do not attempt to provide an ontology for dialog-functions or otherwise provide coverage of all possible needs.
+As with content acts, the initiative acts have factual semantics and do not attempt to provide an ontology for dialog functions or otherwise provide coverage of all possible needs.
 The built-in initiative acts are sufficient for the built-in controls to function and can be reused in other contexts.
-Developers should create new initiative acts if none of the built-ins is a good match for their need.
+Developers should create new initiative acts if none of the built-ins are a good match for their need.

 The special `LiteralInitiativeAct` is a catch-all with no semantics that can be used when creating a new act is not warranted.

 The initiative acts defined by the framework include:

--   **RequestValueAct**: Ask the user for a value with an open question. e.g. "When is your event?"
+-   **RequestValueAct**: Ask the user for a value with an open question, e.g. "When is your event?"
 -   **RequestChangedValueAct**: Ask the user for a _new_ value with an open question.
 -   **RequestValueByListAct**: Ask the user for a value by presenting them a list.
 -   **RequestChangedValueByListAct**: Ask the user for a _new_ value by presenting them a list.
--   **ConfirmValueAct**: Ask the user if a value has been captured correctly. e.g. "Was that five?"
+-   **ConfirmValueAct**: Ask the user if a value has been captured correctly, e.g. "Was that five?"
--   **SuggestValueAct**: Suggest a specific value by means of a yes/no question. e.g. "Is the table for five?"
+-   **SuggestValueAct**: Suggest a specific value by means of a yes/no question, e.g. "Is the table for five?"
 -   LiteralInitiativeAct: A catch-all with no specific semantics that simply represents some literal content.